Guilford County Farm Trails

 As you walk into the cover of trees the world gets quieter.
 The Prison Run Pass crosses a tributary of Travis Creek on a natural granite slab then thoughtfully winds through the forest.
 A favorite sitting spot is at the bench placed not just for the view, but for the acoustic sounds of the water falling over the rocks (below).

 The forest has a large variety of trees and some unique ones like wild persimmon, giant white oaks, and an old shagbark hickory.
 The trails here are a top place to birdwatch too with 150 species of birds reported, including a spotting of the Yellow Shrike.
 The trail hugs the edge of another large field and approaches the lake through a stand of old pines.
-Here you’ll find another great view, and before long the start of the Chain Gang Connector Trail.
+Here you’ll find another great view, and before long you’ll find the start of Preacher’s Pass Trail.

 The craftsmanship seen along the trails is thanks to the hard work and creativity of volunteers, the Friends of the Mountains-to-Sea Trail.
 They cut the trail and created features along the way like benches, signs, and the incredible bridge.
 Say a thanks to them as you get out on these trails.